grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _They rendezvous with the Gnat, who left the depot after them; Shakes tells them that the authority sub wrecked the depot, and knows they are carrying war contraband._
 	* Remember: the Gnat has to mate with the _Prospect_ from underneath.
+	* Shakes fills them in on what happened since they left the depot:
+		* They arrived a couple of days after the _Prospect_ left
+			* {maybe, think about the timing, since Shakes will have to make up the distance to make the rendezvous}
+		* the sub with the ram docked, went through the whole depot checking papers
+		* They specifically were asking about the Prospect; they found out the Prospect left hauling weapons parts, but they were after the Prospect BEFORE that
+		* the dock boss closed the watertight bulkhead to the dock while a bunch of the ram sub's crew were up on the exchange level.
+They were stuck there until the bulkhead could be reopened.
+		* Shakes got off in the Gnat in the confusion
 	* [ ] Maybe here is where you come back to the cause for the black sub to be chasing them:
 		* Maybe it's that they are after Owen ("the kid?") for some reason?
 Something he did, he ran away from Authority military?
 Took something with him?
 Slept with the commander's wife?
 (I kinda dig that, this story needs more sex)
 		* Though keep in mind note about randomness of human cruelty --- maybe Owen says the commander doesn't even LIKE his wife, he just wants to kill Owen for the sheer belligerence of it.
+	* [ ] {don't neglect to revise from first draft: the sub is chasing them for some OTHER reason, the magnetic mines just get piled on}

 * [ ] Shakes tells them about the modifications he made to the Gnat to make it much louder.
 	* [ ] Shakes makes modifications to the Gnat for the job, to run louder on diesel